 Within a zero trust model, IT administrators need to know which devices exist on the network and whose credentials are on each device.
 This helps establish a baseline for normal activity on the network and makes it easier for the IT team to identify anomalies quickly.
 If something abnormal happens, like a user entering their credentials on a device they don’t normally use, the system can flag the activity for IT to investigate.

-Best Zero Trust Security Solutions of 2021
+Best Zero Trust Security Solutions

 Each of the following zero trust solutions has good user reviews and provides a comprehensive approach to network security.

 In 2018, Cisco acquired Duo Security, an access management leader that has helped Cisco solidify its zero trust offerings.
 Cisco Zero Trust secures access across your entire network, including all applications and folders.
 The platform authenticates user and device identity, workloads, applications, and any indicators of compromise to speed up remediation.
 It enforces least-privileged access and continuously verifies that traffic doesn’t include threats while flagging and analyzing anomalous or risky behavior.

 Cisco Zero Trust provides extra network security while also making it easy for legitimate users to get the access they need.
 This keeps companies safe while preventing users from looking for ways around frustrating security measures.

 - Consistent security experience regardless of whether employees are remote or in-office